-- We are currently in an El Nino year in which the waters in the Pacific Ocean have a warmer than normal current.
-The colder currents that normally run closer to shore off the North and South America coasts will move further offshore leading the bait fish that the Mahi Mahi feed on to move further away as they follow their food (plankton).
+- We are still feeling the effects of an El Nino year leading to warmer than normal currents in the Pacific Ocean.
+The colder currents that normally run closer to shore in North and South America are moving further offshore, forcing the bait that the Mahi feed on to move farther away as they follow their food (Plankton).

 - South America has started their season and has yet to find the schools of large fish.
 Reports are coming in that the schools have moved further south than normal.
 Fishermen must weigh the option of spending more money for fuel and other expenses to chase the Mahi further as well as consider the effect on the quality and integrity of fish once they are caught.
 It will take the boats longer to return to port to process the fish.